Security-Onion-Solutions/securityonion-docs/hardware.rst

 This deployment type utilizes search nodes to parse and index events.
 As a result, the hardware requirements of the manager node are reduced.
 An enterprise manager node should have at least 4-8 CPU cores, 16GB RAM, and 200GB to 1TB of disk space.
 Many folks choose to host their manager node in their VM farm since it has lower hardware requirements than sensors but needs higher reliability and availability.

-- CPU: Used to receive incoming events and place them into Redis.
+- CPU: Used to receive incoming events and place them into :ref:`redis`.
 Used to run all the front end web components and aggregate search results from the search nodes.
-- RAM: Used for Logstash and Redis.
-The amount of available RAM directly impacts the size of the Redis queue.
+- RAM: Used for :ref:`logstash` and :ref:`redis`.
+The amount of available RAM directly impacts the size of the :ref:`redis` queue.
-- Disk: Used for general OS purposes and storing Kibana dashboards.
+- Disk: Used for general OS purposes and storing :ref:`kibana` dashboards.

 Please refer to the :ref:`architecture` section for detailed deployment scenarios.

 Search Node
 -----------

-Search nodes increase search and retention capacity with regard to Elasticsearch.
+Search nodes increase search and retention capacity with regard to :ref:`elasticsearch`.
 These nodes parse and index events, and provide the ability to scale horizontally as overall data intake increases.
 Search nodes should have at least 4-8 CPU cores, 16-64GB RAM, and 200GB of disk space or more depending on your logging requirements.

 - CPU: Used to parse incoming events and index incoming events.
 As consumption of data and events increases, more CPU will be required.
-- RAM: Used for Logstash, Elasticsearch, and disk cache for Lucene.
+- RAM: Used for :ref:`logstash`, :ref:`elasticsearch`, and disk cache for Lucene.
 The amount of available RAM will directly impact search speeds and reliability.
 - Disk: Used for storage of indexed metadata.
 A larger amount of storage allows for a longer retention period.
-It is typically recommended to retain no more than 30 days of hot ES indices.
+It is typically recommended to retain no more than 30 days of hot :ref:`elasticsearch` indices.

 Please refer to the :ref:`architecture` section for detailed deployment scenarios.